 When thinking about design there is the assumption, that at the very end after lot’s of prototyping, testing, etc. there is a final product, that maybe can get some updates later but is ‘ready to use’.
 When thinking about music (classical, jazz, pop) at the very end there will be a piece of work that has to be performed before the crowd.
 And after the performance what remains is the recall of an experience.
 If it is good you want it again, buy a CD, T-shirt or spread the word.
 If it is bad maybe you will ‘boo’, just turn away or tell it to your friends.

-For me music thinking reflects the dynamics of daily business, working together with different experts, have to perform everyday on an high expectation level in different performance venues for an changing audience.
+For me music thinking reflects the dynamics of daily business, working together with different experts, have to perform every day on a high expectation level in different performance venues for a changing audience.
 Music thinking also knows ‘radical change’ in style, technical innovation and behaviour of the crowd, customer, consumer, user, downloader.
 Music thinking is the behavioural side of design thinking:

-In the project approach that I am using for CREATIVE COMPANION I am thinking about the project approach more as a dance, or dance steps.
-There is a certain order, there is a certain style, in this case it is a Tango.
-You don’t dance a tango alone you do it together and you have to rehearse, ‘prototype’ and iterate many times the dance steps together to make it a real experience.
+In the project approach that I am using for CREATIVE COMPANION, I am thinking about the project approach more as a dance, or dance steps.
+There is a certain order, there is a certain style, in this case, it is a Tango.
+You don’t dance the tango alone you do it together and you have to rehearse, ‘prototype’ and iterate many times the dance steps together to make it a real experience.